phly/PhlyBlog/README.md

 - PHP >= 5.3.3
 - Zend Framework 2 >= 2.0.0beta4, specifically:
-  - Zend\View\View, used to render and write generated files
+  - Laminas\View\View, used to render and write generated files
-  - Zend\Mvc and Zend\ModuleManager, as this implements a module, and the compiler script depends on it and an Application instance.
-As such, it also has a dependency on Zend\Loader, Zend\ServiceManager, and Zend\EventManager.
+  - Laminas\Mvc and Laminas\ModuleManager, as this implements a module, and the compiler script depends on it and an Application instance.
+As such, it also has a dependency on Laminas\Loader, Laminas\ServiceManager, and Laminas\EventManager.
-  - Zend\Feed\Writer
+  - Laminas\Feed\Writer
-  - Zend\Tag\Cloud
+  - Laminas\Tag\Cloud
 - PhlyCommon (for Entity and Filter interfaces)

 Installation